Compare The Best Presentation Software for Churches: Free & Paid Versions

 A subscription to WE includes Presenter, Planning, and Music Stand, which are WE’s proprietary worship apps, and work together quite nicely.

 But PowerPoint is only PowerPoint: it’s not trying to be church presentation software.
 You won’t find Bibles, lyric integrations, or support for multiple outputs, automation, or scheduling.
-You can use it for displaying lyrics to worship songs — you’ll just be doing a whole lot of copying and pasting and formatting.
+You can use it to display lyrics to worship songs — you’ll just be doing a lot of copying, pasting, and formatting.

-If you’re deeply integrated with Microsoft 365, PowerPoint may look like a convenient option.
+If you’re deeply integrated with Microsoft 365, PowerPoint may look convenient.
 But when you consider everything it can’t do, it’s a weak choice among paid solutions.

 EasyWorship seeks to find the balance between power and simplicity, and it does so fairly well (with a few notable limitations).

 The focus here is definitely on slide design, with different tabs for songs, scripture, media, presentations, and themes.
 Media integration includes content from several providers, which is a nice touch.

 There’s a remote app for Android and iOS, allowing you to send alerts to the stage or audience.
 There’s support for a stage view or confidence monitor as well.
 Overall, in terms of design and capabilities, EasyWorship seems more limited than some other options.

 EasyWorship is one of only a few solutions to include broadcasting support, which is a big plus.
 If you’re looking for a solution that supports Alpha Channel, Blackmagic, NewTek NDI and Tricaster AirSend, EasyWorship can do the job.